It’s no longer a secret and hasn’t been for some time, that the gut and brain share an intimate relationship.

 - Experimental clinical research with longitudinal designs are desperately needed

 If you’re an optimist, you might be ready to jump on the bandwagon and get involved in a hot area of research.
-If you’re a skeptic, you might want to weigh and consider future work done to identify the right doses, structures, and compositions to support the results seen in preclinical models.
+If you’re a skeptic, you might want to wait and consider future work done to identify the right doses, structures, and compositions to support the results seen in preclinical models.

 About the author: Stephen Fleming is President and Co-founder of Traverse Science.
 He believes science doesn’t have to be hard and should accelerate business, not slow it down.
 He has a background in neuroscience and nutrition from the University of Illinois at Urbana-Champaign where he studied oligosaccharide intake and brain development for his PhD.
 If you want to learn more, follow him and Traverse Science on LinkedIn, and connect with us at firstname.lastname@example.org.